phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 ![Serial Read Block](/images/arduino-block/lesson-2/step18b.png)

-19) Open the "Logic" menu option and drag the "If" block to connect to bottom of the blocks.
+19) Open the "Logic" menu option and drag the "If" block to connect to the bottom of the blocks.

 ![IF Block](/images/arduino-block/lesson-2/step19a.png)